 - 1. Put ICE (In Case of Emergency) in your cellphone, along with a name and telephone number of a loved one, to enable emergency services personnel to contact your family in the event of an emergency. - 2.
 Trust your instincts.
-If you feel uncomfortable about someone near you on the street, in - an elevator, or getting off a bus, head for a populated place or yell for help. - 3.
+If you feel uncomfortable about someone near you on the street, in an elevator, or getting off a bus, head for a populated place or yell - head for a populated place or yell for help. - 3.
 Always keep your doors and windows locked. - 4.
-If possible when you go out, let a friend or roommate know where and with whom you will be and when you will be back. - 5.
+If possible, when you go out, let a friend or roommate know where and with whom you will be and when you will be back. - 5.
 Use well-lit and busy sidewalks. - 6.
 Be alert to your surroundings, including the people around you.
 Walk confidently.
-Watch where you are going; use well-lighted, well-traveled routes and avoid shortcuts through isolated areas, even inside buildings.
+Watch where you are going; use welllighted, well-traveled routes and avoid shortcuts through isolated areas, even inside buildings.
 If you must be in such an area, be extra alert.
-If you cannot have a friend with you, let someone know where you are. - 7.
-Avoid walking alone or walking near vacant lots, alleys, construction sites and wooded areas. - 8.
-Whenever possible, take a friend along if you go out after dark. - 9.
-Carry a cellphone, whistle, or a personal alarm. - 10.
-Learn the locations of Code Blue Emergency phones on campus. - 11.
-Lock your car doors and roll up the windows completely even if you are only running a quick errand. - 12.
-Park your vehicle in an area that is well-lighted and heavily traveled.
-Always lock your car when you get in and when you get out.
-When you return, have your keys in your hand so that you can get in quickly and easily. - 13.
-Try to park in an area that will be well lit and heavily traveled when you return. - 14.
-Do not let strangers into your apartment or office when you are alone.
-If they plead an emergency, offer to make a phone call for them while they wait outside. - 15.
-Do not prop open side doors or emergency exits. - 16.
-Do not lend your keys to others. - 17.
-Be suspicious of telephone surveys or wrong number calls.
-Do not divulge your name, address, or other personal information and never tell such callers that you are home alone. - 18.
-Keep your apartment doors and windows locked. - 19.
-In an elevator, stand near the controls; if you feel threatened, hit the alarm and as many floor buttons as you can.
+If you cannot have a friend with you, let someone know where you are.

 - ✓ on campus

 - ✓ at home

-- ✓ when out and about
+- \checkmark when out and about